 Then the MOD function is used to extract the fractional part (.2 in B3) by dividing it by 1.
 This is then multiplied by 10 to convert 0.2 to 2.
 The two parts of the formula are then added together.

-Sum the Value in Every nth Row
+Excel MOD Function to Sum the Value in Every nth Row

 For the final example, we will use the MOD function to help us sum every third cell in a range.
 This formula can be adapted to sum every other cell, or every fifth cell, or whatever you may need.